We're back from our January break and things are picking up nicely - so why not book a table or a room, or both, and come to see us?

-Welcome to The Pilgrims Restaurant site, in which we will try to give you a glimpse of what awaits, should you visit.
+Welcome to The Pilgrims Restaurant site, in which we will try to give you a glimpse of what awaits whether you come to dine with us or to stay awhile.
 So, are you sitting comfortably?
 Let me tell you a very short story.

 Under the wide open Somerset skies, surrounded by fields and hedges and trees, lies The Pilgrims Restaurant, an old stone Pub now in the guise of award-winning Restaurant*, complete with Rooms.
 With a passion for local produce which inspires a menu of unique dishes – and an attention to detail which, should you choose, will guarantee a memorable stay.
 And, since The Pilgrims has been a pub for most of its many years, we have kept the bar and the lounge with its log fire to relax around, either pre or post dinner or after a bracing walk if you’re staying.

-*Officially a four star Restaurant with Rooms with Gold Award and AA Rosette.
+*Officially a four star Restaurant with Rooms with Gold Award and TWO AA Rosettes.

 Although there is space to spare we run a small operation, because we do it ourselves.
 Sally runs the place with the relaxed efficiency that ensures a warm welcome and superb service.
 Jools’ cooking is based simply on treating stunning local ingredients with the imagination they inspire and the respect they deserve.
 A menu inspired by the produce grown and reared on our doorstep, and the artisans making cheeses, ciders and smoking eels in the nooks and crannies we’ve gradually discovered.
 And Stylish?
 Well, we may be in the country but we can still be civilised about it.
 (Farrow and Ball are only in Dorset after all,) A small but very able team assist, bless ‘em.